rd-dev-ukraine/demo-time-track/README.md

 # LanceTrack time-tracking application.

 Demo application developed by R&amp;D Ukraine.

 Running application could be found at http://demoapp.rd-dev.net/

-Use demo/demo login/password to log-in.
+Use **demo/demo** login/password to log-in.

 Application allows users to track hours per set of projects and then build invoices.
+Application uses CQRS arhitechture and uses own CQRS framework.

 ## How to run: